Dxyk/Angular-Udemy/Section 16 Course Project - Forms/README.md

 - Add a local reference to the imagePath input
 - Use the local reference to get the `src` for the image preview section

+### Lesson 237.
+Providing the Recipe Service Correctly

+Goal: Fix the bug where adding a recipe does not correctly show up in the shopping list component.

+The issue here is that the `RecipeService` is provided in the `RecipesComponent`, so all the components under `RecipesComponent` share the same instance of `RecipeService`.
+By navigating away from the `RecipesComponent`, the `RecipesService` instance is destroyed.
+To fix this, add `RecipeService` as one of the providers in `AppModule`.